bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:43 PM CT, June 10</p>
+<p class="updated_time"> Latest data: 01:41 PM CT, June 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 91°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 88°
+- 90°
-- Breezy
+- Breezy and Mostly Clear
-- 64% humidity
+- 59% humidity
-- 14 mph wind
+- 16 mph wind
-- 0% cloud cover
+- 13% cloud cover
 - 31 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 1.87 inches of rain expected in the next 48 hours
+- 1.84 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>